cognitiveinteractiontracking/calibration/README.md

 * Store the calibrated data `roslaunch calibration calibration_dump.launch`
 * Optional: Load the calibrated data `roslaunch calibration calibration_load.launch`

-## inverse_transform.py

-Calculates the inverse transformation and prints it to std::out so that it can be used by tf static_transform_publisher

 ### Examples

 ```